petems/petersouter.xyz/content/post/using-vault-for-secrets-with-hiera-and-puppet.md

 +++

+# EDIT:

+> So, this blog was linked by DevOps Weekly #379, and seems to have climbed the SEO ranking for Hiera and Vault, but I've learn a lot and have some general changes since then.

+> I did a [webinar on the subject](https://www.hashicorp.com/resources/hashicorp-vault-with-puppet-hiera-5-for-secret-management) I'll be writing an updated version of how to use Vault and Hiera soon, and link it here.

 Although I don't work at Puppet anymore, it's still my favourite config management software, and I use it for the management of machines under my control, including my home storage server and several MacBooks.